IgorAlov/crc16/README.md

 # crc16

-Implemenation of the CRC16 CCITT-FALSE function for MySQL / MariaDB
+Implemenation of the CRC16 CCITT-FALSE function for MySQL / MariaDB and for php

 ```sql
 SELECT HEX(CRC16('bashtest'));